A Brinks home security keypad; photo courtesy Kelly R. Smith

 If you have recently undertaken any home improvement work and have redecorated, or are planning to do so, you may not have considered the implications on your home security.

-For example, if you take down interior walls it may affect your alarm system or wiring for any security lights you have both inside and outside.
+For example, if you take down interior wood framed walls it will most likely affect your alarm system or wiring for any security lights you have both inside and outside.
 You may have changed windows and doors that could have different locks which may be better or less secure than the ones you had previously.

 A wireless system that incorporates a motion sensor may have to be re-configured because any change in walls, case openings, door locations, etc. may result in dead spots in which an intruder can operate undetected.
 Dont forget to pay attention to these elements.